ofivite/ML_in_HEP_intro/README.md

 * [fast.ai](https://www.fast.ai/) more on nets

-* [articles on Medium](https://medium.com/topic/machine-learning) but beware, there are at times bad ones
+* [articles on Medium](https://medium.com/topic/machine-learning) but beware, there are at times not so good ones

 * links in the slides in this repo